husamettinarabaci/go-resthell/README.md

 ```

 ## Github Actions
-Fork the project and create below secrets in your repo.
+Fork the project and create the below secrets in your repo.

 DOCKERHUB_USERNAME